 When your work no longer feels like work, you’re doing the right thing.
 And for Lauren Goodsmith, this rings true.

-An avid lover of gardening and nature’s renewing beauty, Lauren has been able to integrate her passion into her profession.
+An avid lover of gardening and nature’s renewing beauty, Lauren has integrated her passion into her profession.

-Beginning in 2009, Lauren helped with the development of the Healing Garden at Advocates for Survivors of Torture and Trauma, supported by TKF/Nature Sacred funding.
+Beginning in 2009, Lauren helped develop the Healing Garden at Advocates for Survivors of Torture and Trauma, supported by TKF/Nature Sacred funding.
 Through her work coordinating the Intercultural Counseling Connection, which provides culturally responsive, no-cost therapeutic services for asylum seekers and migrants impacted by trauma, Goodsmith is the Firesoul who cares for the Northeast Interfaith Peace Garden.

 “I’ve had the opportunity to work and garden side-by-side with clients and community members of all ages, and to witness the healing, transformative power of these beautiful green places.”